open-edge-platform/datumaro/docs/source/docs/user-manual/extending.md

 It can update dataset items, annotations, classes, and other properties.
 A list of available transforms for dataset conversions can be extended by adding a Transform implementation script into a plugin directory.

-## Model launchers

-A list of available launchers for model execution can be extended by adding a Launcher implementation script into a plugin directory.